 Support new lines of business

 In July 2017, Stripe acquired Payable, a platform that simplifies the process of managing and paying contractors and freelancers.
 It also allows businesses to generate 1099 tax forms for contractors.
-Following the acquisition, Stripe (not surprisingly) further prioritized solutions targeted at the gig economy, integrating into the Stripe Connect product.
+Following the acquisition, Stripe further prioritized solutions targeted at the gig economy, integrating them into the Stripe Connect product.

 In 2019, Stripe acquired Touchtech Payments, an Ireland-based startup that helps banks build Strong Customer Authentication (SCA) verification processes.